 How to Watch Vikings If You Are Geo-Locked

 Ok, you want to do things the right way.
-You have a subscription to one of the streaming services, but due to licensing rights, Vikings isn’t available in your country.
+You have a subscription to one of the streaming services, but due to geo-locking, Vikings isn’t available in your country.

 This is an unfortunate scenario in which everybody loses.
 The producers and actors don’t receive compensation and you don’t get to watch Vikings.

-Here’s a little tip: get yourself a VPN.
+Here’s a little tip: get yourself a premium VPN.

 If you live outside of the U.S., Vikings may not be available on Netflix or other streaming platforms that you’re paying for.